mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 4. Select the **Record identifier** from the **Select record identifier** drop-down menu.
 [Record identifiers available for selection](#record-identifiers-by-record-type) are based on the Record type.
 5. **Drag and drop** your .csv file into the **Select a file with record identifiers** box, or click **or choose file** to upload the .csv file from your computer.
 Only .csv files containing one column of record identifiers are accepted for upload in the Bulk edit app.
-If the .csv file contains more than one column, the upload will not be successful and a *Something went wrong* message displays.
+If the .csv file contains more than one column, the upload will not be successful and an error message, "_filename_ is formatted incorrectly.
+Please correct the formatting and upload the file again" displays.

 #### Record identifiers by record type